Fitness Approximation through Machine Learning: Extensions

 \subsection{Hidden actual fitness scores in prediction mode}

-In most existing fitness-approximation methods, as discussed in \autoref{sec:prev}, some individuals in the population have their fitness values approximated, while the rest receive actual fitness scores.
+In existing fitness-approximation methods, as discussed in \autoref{sec:prev}, some individuals in the population have their fitness values approximated, while the rest receive actual fitness scores.
 Our preliminary investigation, which employed this scheme, suggested that individuals with actual fitness scores might ``hijack'' the evolutionary process.
-In cases of pessimistic approximations the individuals with actual fitness scores are likely to be selected, to then repeatedly reproduce, thus restricting the exploration of the search space.
+In cases of pessimistic approximations, the individuals with actual fitness scores are likely to be selected, to then repeatedly reproduce, thus restricting the exploration of the search space \citep{jin2005comprehensive}.

 In evolution mode of our baseline method, the actual fitness scores are both given to the GA and added to the ML dataset.
 Another approach is to hide actual fitness scores from the GA in prediction mode, only adding them to the ML dataset.
 The sampled individuals still receive approximate fitness scores, even though their actual fitness scores are computed.
-Such an approach is implemented in the proposed solution of \citet{guo2017hybrid}.

-This latter approach harms the accuracy of the fitness scores, since the approximate fitness scores are usually less accurate than the actual fitness scores.
+This latter approach harms the accuracy of the fitness scores since the approximate fitness scores are usually less accurate than the actual fitness scores.
 On the other hand, this approach prevents the potential problem described above.
-In contrast to the baseline method, the calculation of the actual fitness scores and model training in prediction mode is independent of the evolutionary process when fitness scores are hidden from the GA.
-As a result, fitness computation and model training can be executed as separate processes in parallel, significantly decreasing runtime.
-By our calculations this parallelization could result in a speedup of up to 60\% in the runtime of our existing method.
+In contrast to the baseline method, the calculation of the actual fitness scores and model training in prediction mode is independent of the evolutionary process when true fitness scores are hidden from the GA.
+As a result, fitness computation and model training can be executed in a separate process in parallel to the evolution, significantly reducing runtime.
 We plan to perform concrete experiments on this approach in the future.